isabella232/bas-style-kit-jekyll-theme/README.md

 username in a consistent way.
 See the [Style Kit documentation](https://style-kit.web.bas.ac.uk/patterns) for more information.

 These patterns are implemented by this theme based on the reference examples included in the Style Kit.
-These include patterns for:

-* **pages** - standalone pages designed to be used without customisation, defined as [Views](#views)
+#### Page patterns

+These template include [Views](#views) for all page patterns.
+In most cases all variants of a pattern use the same view, but with different options using variables and/or page content.

+See the [Style Kit documentation](https://style-kit.web.bas.ac.uk) for general information on using these patterns.

+##### 'page not found' pattern

+No configuration options.

+##### 'service unavailable' pattern

+Optionally, use page content for:

+* contact information
+* details of alternative services

+Optionally, use a `pattern_availability` page variable for setting the availability line:

+* a value of `closed` will show conventional text
+* a value of `replaced` will show conventional text
+* no value will show conventional text

 ### Views